tabarra/txAdmin/docs/dev_notes.md

         - [x] create template tab for easy copy paste
         - [x] figure out the use of id/names in the pathParams, confirm modal, error msg
         - [x] apply template to all tabs
-        - [ ] json input modals
+        - [ish] json input modals
-        - [ ] write down the client-side validations
+        - [x] write down the client-side validations
         - [ ] write saveConfigs.ts
         - [ ] perms: message if no settings.view perms
         - [ ] perms: message if no settings.write perms